isw-kudos/kudos-docs/docs/boards/connections/migration.md

 There is an individual import, when you hover over the orange _Create_ button and click _Import from Activities_.
 It can be accessed by end-users, but only usess the Activities API.
 While this works for basic Activitiy functionality, it **doesn't include** any extra features from Kudos Boards for WebSphere.
 Card colors are one example of those features.

-Sou you'll need to use the migration service described here to import **all** data in the new Boards.
+So you'll need to use the migration service described here to import **all** data in the new Boards.

 ## Process Overview